Breaking The Case of Lightning Whelk Eggs

 Just to show you how teeny tiny the WHELKS I popped out of the case were, I’ve added one of these little juvies in this Wheel of Whelks surrounding a penny.

 WOW!!!
 What beautiful shells!
-Loved the golden olive and all the baby whelks.
+Loved all the baby whelks.
 Very cool on the sizing of them all too!
 Nature is really amazing!
 So would love to be there!

 Nice – thanks for sharing.